kestra-io/docs/docs/administrator-guide/configuration/README.md

 ---
 # Configuration

-Kestra have a lot of configuration in orders to customize the way you use it.
+Kestra offers a lot of configuration options in order to customize the way you use it.

 ## Kestra configuration
-First things, you will need to configure the queue type and the repository type.
+First things first, you will need to configure the queue type and the repository type.

 ### Kafka configuration
-To enable Kafka Queue, we need add this to your configuration files:
+To enable Kafka Queue, we need add the following to your configuration files:
 ```yaml
 kestra:
   queue:
     type: kafka
 ```

-Details about Kafka configuration is [here](./kafka)
+Details about your Kafka configuration can be found [here](./kafka)

 ### ElasticSearch configuration
-To enable ElasticSearch Repository, we need add this to your configuration files:
+To enable ElasticSearch Repository, we need add the following to your configuration files:
 ```yaml
 kestra:
   repository: